 A 47-year-old male underwent L4-5 posterior lumbar decompression and fusion with instrumentation.
-At the six-week clinical visit he complains of pain in the region of his wound.
-On physical exam there is wound erythema but no exudate.
+During the six-week clinical visit, he complains of pain in the region of his wound.
+On physical exam, there is wound erythema but no exudate.
 Laboratory studies show an erythrocyte sedimentation rate of 78 mm/h (normal up to 20 mm/h) and WBC count of 11,200/mm3 (normal 3,500 to 10,500/mm3).
-An MRI is perfomed and shows a fluid collection dorsal to the thecal sac.
+An MRI is performed and shows a fluid collection dorsal to the thecal sac.
 What is the most appropriate next step in management?

 CT guided aspiration of the fluid collection and cultures

 Surgical debridement followed by delayed closure and retention of instrumentation

 Surgical debridement followed by delayed closure and removal of instrumentation